List of recurring The Simpsons characters: Nahasapeemapetilon octuplets

-The Nahasapeemapetilon octuplets are the children of Apu and Manjula, four boys and four girls.
-Called: Anoop, Nabendu, Sandeep, Gheet, Uma, Poonam, Pria and Sashi.
-Introduced in the episode "Eight Misbehavin', they're the result of Manjula being slipped fertility drugs not only by her husband, but by most of the Simpson family as well as part of trying to help Apu and Manjula conceive after weeks of failure.
+The Nahasapeemapetilon octuplets are the children of Apu and Manjula, four boys and four girls, called: Anoop, Nabendu, Sandeep, Gheet, Uma, Poonam, Pria and Sashi.
+Introduced in the episode "Eight Misbehavin', they are the result of Manjula being slipped fertility drugs not only by her husband, but by most of the Simpson family as well as part of trying to help Apu and Manjula conceive after weeks of failure.